 When learn/cast a spell, you should specify the book and then spell.

-Generally you should make hotkeys (macroes) frequently-used spells.
-Tangaria being real-time, shortcutting key-strokes are crucial for survival.
+Generally you should make hotkeys (macros) frequently-used spells.
+Tangaria being real-time, shortcutting keystrokes is crucial for survival.
 The most important role of macros is to allow you to get out of crisis with only one key-stroke.
 Macros are also indispensable for spellcasting and missile attacks.
-Let’s create macro for our first spell, so when we will press F5
+Let’s create macro for our first spell, so when we press F5 key – it will shoot a Magic Missile at closest monster.

 - press % to go to the macro-screen

-to get out of the menu and back in the game.- now when you press
+ito “keymap by spell”1to select bookato choose which spell to cast – macro command will be automatically created-to finish macro creationyto save this keymapb(“save keymaps to file”)Enterto confirm savingEscto get out of the menu and back in the game.- now when you press

 Party (playing in group with other player)